tiemma/blog.bakman.build/blogs/unravelling-mathematical-threesomes.md

 > Title is inspired by a recent Netflix watch: [The Secret Diary of a Call Girl](https://www.netflix.com/ie/title/70136150?source=35)

 # Introduction
-Dearest Gentle Reader, when I was in primary school, some 10+ years that I can't accurately calculate, I had some assignment that involved calculating a single value out a pythagorean triple, two of the values were provided for ease.
+Dearest Gentle Reader, when I was in primary school some 10+ years that I can't accurately calculate again (the irony of it all), I had some assignment that involved calculating a single value out a pythagorean triple, two of the values were provided for ease.

 ![img.png](../images/pythagorean_two_values.png)